muhdaldiansyah/reality-knowledge-framework/part-1-foundations/chapter-01-basic-thinking/007-scientific-method-steps.md

 ---

-## Building Scientific Thinking: Practical Framework
+## Building Scientific Thinking: Practical Kerangka

 ### Daily Practice
 1. **Question assumptions**: "How do I know this is true?"